On this page:

 In accordance with the Construction (Design and Management) Regulations 2007 a CDM Co-ordinator has been appointed who is advising the Company (as Employer) on all aspects of its responsibilities for health and safety risk management matters.

-When the contract was awarded in May 2013 the total cost of the reconstruction Project was estimated at £4.3 million including VAT: this includes design and other costs incurred before contract award, and design, project managent and contract supervison costs during the contract.
-Costs have increased significantly since January 2014 because of the delay to the Project caused by the exceptional adverse river conditions January - March 2014.
+When the contract was awarded in May 2013 the total cost of the reconstruction Project was estimated at £4.4 million including VAT: this includes design and other costs incurred before contract award, and design, project managent and contract supervison costs during the contract.
+Costs have increased significantly since January 2014 because of the delay to the Project caused mainly by the exceptional adverse river conditions January - March 2014 and are now estimated at £5.6 million incuiding VAT.

 The works, being a major reconstruction of the Bridge, will have to comply with the current mandatory European Structural Design Codes (Eurocodes).
 Although this means that the reconstructed Bridge will be strong enough for 44 tonnes vehicles, the Company is at one with local residents in wishing to retain a 7.5 tonne weight restriction on the Bridge after it has been reconstructed, and has agreed with OCC (as Highways authority) that an enforceable 7.5 tonnes mgw weight limit can be retained on the Bridge following its reconstruction.